 Unfavorable publicity or a failure to respond effectively to adverse publicity, particularly on social media platforms, could harm our reputation and adversely impact our business and financial performance.

 The good reputation of our brand is a key factor in the success of our business.
 Actual or alleged incidents at any of our restaurants could result in harmful publicity.
-Moreover, we have seen a significant increase in the use of our delivery options as a result of the COVID-19 pandemic.
+Moreover, we have seen a significant increase in the use of our delivery options, as this has been part of our growth strategy to strengthen guest relationships and integrate our mobile ordering channels.
 Any actual or perceived issue with the delivery of orders could also result in harmful publicity.
 Even incidents occurring at restaurants operated by our competitors or in the supply chain generally could result in negative publicity that could harm the restaurant industry and thus, indirectly, our brand.
 In particular, in recent years, there has been a marked increase in the use of social media platforms and similar devices which give individuals access to a broad audience of consumers and other interested persons.
 Many social media platforms immediately publish the content their participants’ posts, often without filters or checks on accuracy of the content posted.
 A variety of risks are associated with the dissemination of this information online, including the improper disclosure of proprietary information, negative comments about our company, exposure of personally identifiable information, fraud or outdated information.
 The inappropriate use of social media platforms by our customers, employees or other individuals could increase our costs, lead to litigation or result in negative publicity that could damage our reputation.
 In addition, we are often affected by negative news about McDonald’s Corporation published in the media and picked up by Latin America outlets, as it can lead to the incorrect assumption by the public that it relates to Arcos Dorados or McDonald’s brand in our region.
 If we are unable to quickly and effectively respond to negative reports, comments or posts in the media and social media platforms, we may suffer damage to our reputation or loss of consumer confidence in our products, which could adversely affect our business, results of operations, cash flows and financial condition, as well as require resources to rebuild our reputation.

 Our business is subject to the risks generally associated with international business operations.

 We engage in business activities throughout Latin America and the Caribbean.
-In 2020, 69.2% of our revenues were derived from Brazil, Argentina, Puerto Rico and Mexico.
+In 2023, 71.7% of our revenues were derived from Brazil, Argentina, Mexico and Chile.
 As a result, our business is and will continue to be subject to the risks generally associated with international business operations, including:

 Some of the Territories have been subject to social and political instability in the past, and interruptions in operations could occur in the future.
 See also “— Developments and the perception of risk in other countries, especially emerging market countries, may adversely affect business, results, financial conditions and prospects.”

-Developments and the perception of risk in other countries, especially emerging market countries, may adversely affect business, results, financial conditions and prospects.
+Developments and the perception of risk in other countries, especially emerging market countries, especially emerging market countries, as well as the increasingly complex political and social environment in Latin America and the Caribbean have in the past and could in the future lead to social protests and riots, which may adversely affect our business, operations, sales, results, financial conditions and prospects.

 Changes in governmental policies in the Territories could adversely affect our business, results of operations, financial condition and prospects.